MariamAhmed004/LeadgerLink/README.md

 ## 12. License or Academic Disclaimer

 This project was developed as a senior-year academic project for demonstration and educational purposes.
-The repository and its contents are not intended for commercial deployment without further review, security assessment, and professional development.
+The repository and its contents are not intended for commercial deployment without further[...]

 ---